 They make us unique.
 Most of us have an innate need for differentiation.
 Often we try to find things that make us unique, but this doesn’t even have to be something positive.
 Many take pride in being lazy, procrastinating, or even not caring about their health.

 There are many identities can be very toxic to us.
 The blinded victim however might not see this.
 The businessman that worked 16 hours a day for the last 20 years will be so identified with his lifestyle that he in fact prides himself on being such a hardworking person.
 Not realizing of course that he’s wasting his life in pursuit of mediocre material pleasures.
-But our identities give us comfort, humans like to do the things with which we are most familiar.
+But our identities give us comfort, a human likes to do the thing with which he is most familiar.
 It takes great will or maybe even a great disaster for us to get rid of those identities.

 To really understand identities fully, we need to get a better perspective of who ‘we’ really are.
 And the truth is, we are not any identity.
 ‘Neti Neti’ some Hindus would say, you are ‘not this, not that’.
 We could look at single identities as parts of a bigger whole.
 A lot of identities create the ego.
 But of course those identities are hollow, they are no more than thoughts without substance.
 Yes we might even stack identities on top of identity and create a rather impressive self image.
 But it remains just that.
 An image.
 A representation.
 The problem of course is that all those identities are rather constricting.
 And our true self lies behind all of those many identities and buried so deep it is already forgotten and takes often hard work to see it.
 But it is there.
 Once you peal identity by identity off from your original nature, your true self might become visible again…